GISH123/R-projects-Youbike-Insights/README.md

-## Presentation of our group project : link via YouTube(Sorry for bad english)
+## Presentation of our group project : link via YouTube(Sorry for bad spoken english)

 If you have any questions or want to know more, please contact me via willyshao514@gmail.com Thank you!